 With Valentine’s Day, New York Fashion Week, and the Oscars all happening in the month of February, I’ve been feeling like I need to work on my personal style.
 But I don’t want to shell out major money for a new wardrobe, I’d rather use what I have on hand and make something unique and very me.

 I enjoy vintage looks, and I’m an avid reader.
 (I’ve been known to stay up till 3am to finish the book I started that evening.
 That’s why I don’t start a book on a weekday.)
 I also have a collection of vintage books that I just like the look of, and although they look great sitting on my coffee table I’m starting to get a surplus of vintage but not interesting books.
-I love the book purses that I’ve seen online, but I carry around too much to fit into one of those.
+The book purses that I’ve seen online are adorable, but I carry around too much to fit into one of those.
 I realized that everything doesn’t have to fit into one, but it can make a charming makeup bag.

 It turned out so well I wanted to share it with you so that you can make one for yourself.
 Because smart is the new sexy. 😉